Sea to Summit Escapist

-For example, will you be using the tarp as a temporary shelter while scaling the rocky face of El Capitan, or will you simply be using it for a weekend of exploring the trails out your backdoor?
+For example, will you be using the tarp as a temporary shelter while scaling the rocky face of El Capitan, or will you be using it for a weekend of exploring the trails out your backdoor?

 Do you plan on using it as a primary camping tarp shelter, or do you want to use it as a temporary rain tarp when the conditions take a swing?

 You get the point.
-You should ask yourself these questions and more in order to zero in on the best tarp and avoid wasting your hard-earned money.
+You should ask yourself these questions and more in order to zero in on the best tarp and avoid wasting your money.

 To help you out, here are some specific things to keep in mind.

-A camping tarp is a versatile and flexible piece of gear, but zeroing in on your intended use for it is the first step you should take when trying to find the right one.
+A camping tarp is a versatile and flexible piece of gear, but zeroing in on your intended use for it is the first step you should take while trying to find the right one.

 Will you be using it as a quick source of shade on a hot summer day?
-Is it going to be your go-to to stay dry when a rainstorm suddenly strikes?
-Will it be your primary shelter for when you’re out backpacking?
+Is it going to be your go-to to stay dry when a rainstorm strikes?
+Will it be your primary shelter when you’re out backpacking?

 Asking yourself these questions is a critical component of the tarp selection process.
 Once you’ve determined what you’ll be mostly using it for, you can look for tarps with the right specifications to meet your needs.